Great Recession Retrospective: Retirement Plans in United States, 2007 to 2012

 November 2012 Transamerica Center for Retirement Studies

-The five years from 2007 to 2012 proved to be financially difficult for many American companies and their workers.
-Transamerica Center for Retirement Studies analyzed results from its Annual Retirement Survey and finds compelling evidence that the U.S. retirement system’s employer-based plans continued to help employees save for retirement during the Great Recession.
+The five years from 2007 to 2012 proved to be extremely financially difficult for many American employers and their workers.
+Transamerica Center for Retirement Studies analyzed the results from its Annual Transamerica Retirement Survey and found compelling evidence that illustrates the strength and resilience of the U.S. retirement system’s employer-sponsored plans, such as 401(k) and similar plans, and how they continued to help employees save for retirement during what is commonly referred to as the "Great Recession" and its aftermath.

-Emerging From the Economic Storm: Retirement Plans in the United States, 2007 to 2012 (white paper) and Weathering the Economic Storm: Retirement Plans in the U.S., 2007 to 2012 (detailed report) examine the U.S. retirement system, employer-sponsored retirement benefits, and workers' savings rates before, during, and in the way of the Great Recession.
+Emerging From the Economic Storm: Retirement Plans in the United States, 2007 to 2012 (white paper) and Weathering the Economic Storm: Retirement Plans in the U.S., 2007 to 2012 (detailed report) examine the U.S. retirement system, employer-sponsored retirement benefits, and workers' savings rates before, during, and in the wake of the Great Recession.